differentpla-net/differentpla-net.github.io/_posts/2023/2023-11-10-partial-network-outage-incident-report.md

 It turns out that the Ethernet cables are _not_ armoured.
 The power cable is chonky enough that it probably _is_.
 I'm going to check the electrician's invoice.

+## Root Cause Analysis

+- The cables shouldn't be lying on the ground.
+That's just asking for trouble.
+- We had the rear fence replaced about a week ago.
+  - Prior to that, the foxes would get into the garden through a gap where the old fence wasn't attached properly.
+  - So they got into the garden by digging under the side fence.

 ## Remediation

 Looks like I'm going to need to: